iTflatApps/SmartNotes/.github/contributing.md

 ### Deployment process <!-- omit in toc -->

-Using Github Actions,a the build is automatically deployed to the `gh-pages` branch (view [deploy.yml](https://github.com/iTflatApps/SmartNotes/blob/main/.github/workflows/deploy.yml))
+Using Github Actions, a the build is automatically deployed to the `gh-pages` branch (view [deploy.yml](https://github.com/iTflatApps/SmartNotes/blob/main/.github/workflows/deploy.yml))